ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 ### Limitations of large quantity volumes
 {: #limit-large-vols}

-Review the following limitations when you are configuring for large quantity of volumes:
+Review the following limitations when you configure a large quantity of volumes:
-- It is recommended to perform the operations, such as deploy, attach, detach, or delete, in a sequential order to avoid any performance delays.
+- Complete the operations, such as deploy, attach, detach, or delete, in a sequential order to avoid any performance delays.

-- It is recommended to use image catalog to capture the virtual machines with large quantity volumes.
+- Use the image catalog to capture the virtual machines with large quantity volumes.
 Using Cloud Object Storage (COS) or any other cloud option might result in delays.
-The delay is depending on the size of your volume and network speed.
+The delay depends on the volume size and network speed.

 - When you attach a large quantity of volumes in a single request, displaying the status value from `available` to `attaching` might be delayed.
-It is recommended to wait for the `attach` operation to be completed and then select the attached volumes for other operations.
+Wait for the `attach` operation to complete before selecting the attached volumes for other operations.

 - Provisioning an IBM i VSI with small data volumes (even fewer than 10 volumes in some cases) can cause a 3-5 hour delay if bulk-volume operations are ongoing on the storage controller.
-During this delay, the VSI remains in the building state and cannot be modified.
+During this delay, the VSI remains in the `building` state and cannot be modified.

-- When a bulk delete operation is in progress on a storage controller, provisioning an IBM i virtual machine, even with fewer data volumes, might get delayed.
-During provisioning, the virtual machine status continues to be in the `building` state and this status cannot be modified.